iammowgoud/AWS-Neptune-Fullstack-Serverless-Recommendations-Application/README.md

 - Partial deploy: UI only
     - From root `aws s3 sync app/build s3://S3_BUCKET` (after react building)
 - Partial deploy: Lambda Only
-    - `servereles deplot -f FUNCTIONNAME` - rebuild lambda function and upload zip to S3
+    - `servereles deploy -f FUNCTIONNAME` - rebuild lambda function and upload zip to S3

 ## How does it work?
 How does it access the Graph from UI?